-A total of 83 campers (38 in the morning camp and 45 in the afternoon camp) played the BREAKAWAY game and participated in facilitated group discussions and interactive activities during the 5-day camps.
-An additional 33 youth from other camps at the University of Sonsonate volunteered to play the first episode of the game and complete the playbook without any facilitation.
+A total of 83 campers (38 in the morning camp and 45 in the afternoon camp) played the BREAKAWAY game and participated in facilitated group activities and discussions during the camps.
+An additional 33 youth from other camps at the University of Sonsonate volunteered to play the first game episode and complete the playbook without any facilitation.
 Unfortunately, a majority of their answers were incomplete or illegible so their data could not be used as a control group for between-subjects comparisons.
 Table 1 presents a summary of the descriptive statistics of the analytical sample with a breakdown of morning and afternoon camps.